WTR-Ten10 Racing: Ten10 Racing

 Ten10 Racing is a professional motorcycle racing team that was founded in 2008 by Ramji Govindarajan, a former racer, with the goal of providing a platform for young, unrecognized talent in the Indian motorcycle racing scene.
 The team was launched in the National Championships of 2009 after nearly a year of planning.
 Govindarajan connected with individuals who shared his passion for the sport and the vision of maintaining motorcycle racing as a serious and professional business model.
 Ten10 Racing operates with a singular focus on success and the development of champions through the cultivation of talent on the track.

-With its champion rider, Sarath Kumar, and its penchant for breaking records and setting benchmarks, Ten10 has showcased its mettle in technical dominance and capabilities in circuit racing.
-Their entry as the first Indian team in the MotoGP is testament to this.
+With rider, Sarath Kumar, Ten10 participated in circuit racing and was involved in several record-setting performances within Indian motorsport.
+The team also became the first Indian team to enter MotoGP competition.

 The team is currently competing in the '165cc' Indian bike category and the 'Superbikes' category in the Indian two-wheeler motorsport scene.
-The team participated in the Sidvin Indian National Motorcycle Racing Championship and the Malaysian Super Series in 2017.
+The team participated in the Sidvin India National Motorcycle Racing Championship and the Malaysian Super Series in 2017.